 There are two principal types of carbon credits: certified emissions reductions (CERs), which are backed by the UN, and voluntary emission reductions (VERs).
 VERs are backed by recognized quality standards such as the Voluntary Carbon Standard (VCS) and the Gold Standard.
 VERs play an important role in emission projects with high sustainable development benefits.

 THAI Offset Program has chosen only to invest in the UN-backed CER credits.
 THAI believes that at the moment CERs offer the highest quality offsets.
-Nonetheless, when a global VER registry is developed and endorsed by the UK's Offset Quality Assurance Scheme, the purchase of high quality VERs may also be offered.
+Nonetheless, when a global VER registry is developed and endorsed by the UK's Offset Quality Assurance Standard, the purchase of high quality VERs may also be offered.
 Carbon emission reduction projects have a finite life and THAI reserves the right to invest in projects with similar environmental and social benefits, if credits in the original project are no longer available.

 Is offsetting the carbon emissions from my flight compulsory ?